billwear/doc-workflow-tools/README.md

 * if the markdown comes in via `stdin` or a `-f filename` option, the topic number must be supplied by the `-t` option, regardless of whether a topic number is embedded in the filename.

-In the case of `-F` wildcards may be used, since `radpush` can pick up the topic numbers from the individual filenames.
+With the `-F` option, wildcards may be used, since `radpush` can pick up the topic numbers from the individual filenames.

 `radpush` outputs nothing unless the `-p` ("print") or `-l` ("log") options are selected.
 The `-p` option will cause `radpush` to output the JSON for each topic pushed to stdout, as the push is completed.
 The `-l` option causes `radpush` to create one JSON file for each topic pushed, labeled with `<base-filename-topicno>.json`.